ESRA 2019 Programme at a Glance

 Dr Anna Andreenkova (CESSI (Institute for comparative social research)) - Presenting Author

-In comparative cross-national surveys the harmonization of translations into shared languages (the same language used in different countries) is important part of the translation process.
+In comparative cross-national surveys the harmonisation of translations into shared languages (the same language used in different countries) is important part of the translation process.
 For example, in ESS six countries translate questionnaire into Russian, three countries - into German and three countries - into French.
 Previous analysis showed that taking uncentralized approach to the translations, the differences in translations into shared languages can be very large.
-Current approach to the harmonization of different translations is based mostly on expert discussions between countries which sometimes administratively difficult or lacks the empirical validation.
-The paper presents the experiment where the expert discussion about the harmonization was supplemented by cognitive interviews.
+Current approach to the harmonisation of different translations is based mostly on expert discussions between countries which sometimes administratively difficult or lacks the empirical validation.
+The paper presents the experiment where the expert discussion about the harmonisation was supplemented by cognitive interviews.
 The experiment was conducted using the translation from English into Russian in three different countries - Kazakhstan, Moldova and Russia.
 The translation passed full TRAPD cycle in each country.
 The resulted versions were compared and different types of differences – grammar, lexical and semantic – were revealed.
 Then cognitive interviews were conducted in each country - competing versions of the same question were presented and discussed with respondents in all 3 countries.
 The purpose of this stage was two-fold a) to separate country (culture)-specific differences in translations from linguistic-driven differences; b) to find evidences which version of the question with linguistic differences is perceived better in each country.
-The experiment showed that using both expert harmonization discussion and cognitive interviews about the perception of different question versions allowed to eliminate substantial part of differences in translations into shared language and also do it with more confidence if based on expert discussion only.
+The experiment showed that using both expert harmonisation discussion and cognitive interviews about the perception of different question versions allowed to eliminate substantial part of differences in translations into shared language and also do it with more confidence if based on expert discussion only.

 Mr Steve Dept (cApStAn) - Presenting Author